chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/google_vertex_ai_vector_search.md

 ### Google Vertex AI Vector Search
+Vertex Vector Search is a partially managed Vector Database as a service, to which we can import our vector embeddings from Big Query or GCS Buckets.
+The import process is partially documented in at least 5 different documentation paths and was not easy to figure out at first.
+When creating a Vector Search Index you are required to provide a GCS Bucket path which contains `json, parquet, avro` files but you can ignore that and just create it or provide a dummy path and then import for BigQuery.
+The key input information is the BigQuery embeddings table and the metadata which Vertex Vector Search Index requires in json form.

+##### importIndex.json

+    "name": "projects/<project-id>/locations/<location>>/indexes/<index-id>",
+        "isCompleteOverwrite": <true|false>,
+        "config": {
+            "bigQuerySourceConfig": {
+            "tablePath": "bq://<project-id>>.<dataset-id>>.<embeddings_table_name>",
+            "datapointFieldMapping": {
+            "idColumn": "id",
+            "embeddingColumn": "embedding",
+            "restricts": [
+                {
+                "namespace": "<field_name>",
+                "allowColumn": ["allow_field_name"]
+                },
+                {
+                "namespace": "<other_field_name>",
+                "allowColumn": ["<allow_other_field_name>"]
+                }],
+            "metadataColumns": [...]
+            }
+        }
+    }

-Vertex Vector Search is a partially managed Vector Database service to which we can import our vector embeddings from Big Query, and serve an Index Endpoint for similarity searches.
-This gives a medium level of control and flexibility where we can choose the embedding models, batch sizes, metadata, scaling of the endpoint and other features.
-I chose to use the latest Gemini-001 text embeddings model which is a 3072 vector dimension model and is better than the old text-embedding-004 per the Google Docs.
+Once data is imported to an Index, we verify the `dense vector count` and create Index Endpoint to query for similarity searches.
+This gives a medium level of control and flexibility where we can choose the text embedding model, batch size, metadata, query restrict filter columns, shard size, machineType, and auto-scaling configuration of each IndexEndpoint.
+I chose to use the latest Gemini-001 text embeddings model, using 3072 vector dimensions over the older text-embedding-004 per the Google Docs that deprecate the latter.
+Both are really good and based on Google's original 2020 [ScaNN whitepaper](https://research.google/blog/announcing-scann-efficient-vector-similarity-search/).

-Once an index exists, we can upload data to it from BigQuery using the following command.
-This will be done with Python via GHA because the Go SDK is not fantastic yet.
-Actually, for one-time or batch processes a pipeline or even Terraform might be better than Go code.
-We'll stick to Go for querying, orchestrating and any other intensive or real-time stuff.
+Once an index exists, we can upload data to it from BigQuery using the following command and configuration.
+This can best be done with Python in a Github Actions (or Google Cloudbuild) pipeline because the equivalent Go SDK is not fantastic yet.
+For one-time or batch processes a Python pipeline or even Pulumi in Go is the better alternative.
+We'll stick to Go for querying endpoints, orchestrating LLM calls, serving HTTP, traditional database CRUD, BigQuery CRUD, OpenTelemetry, and other performant real-time and per-request tasks.

     curl -X POST \
     -H "Authorization: Bearer $(gcloud auth print-access-token)" \